Shri56AK/Shri56AK/README.md

 # Hi, I'm Shristy 👋

-Computer Science student at KIIT University with interests in Android development, Machine Learning, Gamification Systems, and Healthcare Technology.
+Computer Science student at KIIT University with interests in Machine Learning, Open source contribution, and Healthcare Technology.

-Currently building projects to strengthen Android architecture, Kotlin fundamentals, and open-source contribution skills.

 ---

 ## About Me